rubenschwan/nextbest/README.md

 # NextBest: A Next.js Best Practices Laboratory
 </div>

-Welcome to NextBest, a continuously evolving repository dedicated to showcasing best practices in modern web development using Next.js and its ecosystem.
+Welcome to NextBest, an evolving repository dedicated to exploring and discovering best practices in modern web development using Next.js and its ecosystem.

-## 🌟 Vision
+## 🧪 Vision

-NextBest aims to be a living, breathing example of excellence in web development.
-We're not just another boilerplate; we're a journey towards mastering the art of building robust, scalable, and maintainable web applications.
+NextBest is designed as a living laboratory for web development excellence.
+We're not claiming to have all the answers; instead, we're embarking on a journey of experimentation, learning, and continuous improvement in building robust, scalable, and maintainable web applications.

-Our goal is to:
+Our goals are to:
-- Demonstrate best practices in action
+- Explore and test various approaches to common web development challenges
-- Evolve with the rapidly changing tech landscape
+- Adapt to the rapidly changing tech landscape through iterative improvements
-- Foster a community of passionate developers who strive for excellence
+- Build a community of curious developers who are passionate about pushing the boundaries of what's possible

 ## 🚀 Features (Current & Planned)

 - [x] Next.js 14 with App Router
 - [x] TypeScript for type-safe code
 - [x] Tailwind CSS for styling
+- [ ] shadcn/ui for accessible and customizable UI components
 - [ ] Dev Containers for consistent development environments
 - [ ] Prisma with PostgreSQL for database management
 - [ ] Authentication system